unpackdev/sourcify-go/README.md

 // Process the response`
 ```

-### Available API Endpoints
+### Supported API Endpoints

-Sourcify provides the following API endpoints that you can call:
+Sourcify provides the following API endpoints that you can call that are currently supported by this package:

 - `MethodHealth`: Check the server status.
 [More information](https://docs.sourcify.dev/docs/api/server/check-server-status/)
 - `MethodGetChains`: Retrieve the chains (networks) added to Sourcify.
 [More information](https://docs.sourcify.dev/docs/api/server/retrieve-chains/)